Rajarshi38/Sanity-Backend-Portfolio/README.md

+# Notice

+This is the sanity backend files for current portfolio it is live [deployed](https://labuportfolio.sanity.studio).
+Also this can be modified on the localhost.
+To run the server on the localhost run `sanity start`

+Also to made the changes available run `sanity build`.

 # Sanity Clean Content Studio

 Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.